kxxjxxl/REACT-github-searchEngine/README.md

 # Reactjs Github Search Engine

-This project uses the Github API to fetch user profiles and their repositories.
-It has a very simple design.
-Doing a search for a user is as simple as typing in the username in the search box.
+In this project i am working with the Github API to fetch user profiles and their repositories.
+It has a very simple design, doing a search for a user is literally just typing in the username in the search box